BilalMern/react/5 Lets get hooked/README.md

   const [listOfCard,setlistOfCard]=useState([{},{}])
             |              |                   |

-      State Variable  Function to call                 default
+      State Variable
-                      to whatever            value of
+                      Function to
+                      Call

-                      we need to update      state variable
+                                                 Default value of state variable to whatever we need to update
                                                  in state variable
                                                  (Responsible for
                                                  updation of state
                                                  variable)

-Whenever the State Variable updates React reRender the component.Hppls sinks our UI Layer with Data Layer.
-Whn data changes our UI updates automatically.
+Whenever the State Variable updates React reRender the component.Hooks sinks our UI Layer with Data Layer.
+When data changes our UI updates automatically.